About Fiona Lake

 Agricultural communities all over the world have a lot in common but unfortunately they also share the problems.
 Rural communities everywhere are rapidly undergoing fundamental, irreversible changes or they are under huge pressure trying to control or resist these changes.
 This pressure is exacerbated by extremist animal rights groups who are apparently completely out of touch with the practical realities of life and natural life cycles.
 I am passionate about prompting people to think about who grows the food they eat and where it comes from.
 It is an important responsibility to provide useful and accurate information to increase understanding and encourage respect and maintenance of a healthy, evolving rural culture, worldwide.

 After oxygen and water, food is the most critical element we need to survive.
-We must look after those who grow our own food, if for no other reason than to ensure our own survival.
+We must look after those who grow our own food, and our natural environment, if for no other reason than to ensure our own survival.

 The photographs and information on this website exists thanks to the station managers and owners that have allowed me to visit the properties they are responsible for.
 Thank you to everyone who has helped me to record station life and thank you to all those who do so in future.